Food Costing 101

 When the variance is your actual being greater than your theoretical, this can be attributed to a number of different sources; however, one of the most prominent sources is waste.
 This can come from not following prep instructions, a lack of proper training (professional, not necessarily of that within your business!), lack of attention, or a number of other reasons.

 To track waste, you’ll want to keep waste logs.
 These should detail what was being thrown out, and why it was being thrown out.
-We have provided a free template for your waste logs here.
 These waste logs are not meant to be done to be accusatory, but to locate the source of waste before it gets out of control.
 Waste logs can also be complemented with prep instructions and recipe cards that give employees a reference point in order to create consistency in product quality, yields, portion size, and ultimately results in a shrinking of the variance.

 If these do not help, we recommend looking to your storage areas such as walk-ins and freezers, as well as dry storage.
 Ensure they are working properly and maintenance is up-to-date, as a malfunctioning unit can affect the quality and shelf life of many ingredients, leading to waste in potentially large quantities if not used promptly.
 This also goes for humidity; you may not realize how humid your storage areas are, but excess humidity for dry goods such as flour, can change their physical texture and degrade the quality leading to not only a subpar product, or if bad enough, being thrown out entirely.